 Practicalities when renting a car

-1. You need an International Driving Permit (IDP)
+1. You need an International Driving Permit (IDP) before driving in Italy

 This is basically a driver’s license translated into a lot of different languages.
 It helps breach the language barrier in the event you’re pulled over.
 Honestly, I think it’s mostly just a formality – I’ve never had to use mine.
 Head over to your local AAA and they will get you set up.
 Fill out a quick application, get a photo taken, and pay the fee and you’ll be good to go.